david4jsus/cs480Valenzuela/PA3/README.md

 # Controls

-To reverse the direction of rotation of the planet, click on the screen or press the 'A' key.
-To make the planet rotate specifically in a ccounter-clockwise direction, press the 'left arrow' button.
-To make it rotate specifically in a clockwise direction, press the 'right arrow' button.
-You can also stop the cube from orbiting by pressing the 'S' key, and stop it from rotating by pressing the 'D' key.
-To quit the program, press the escape button.
+To reverse the direction of rotation of the planet, click on the screen or press the '**A**' key.
+To make the planet rotate specifically in a counter-clockwise direction, press the **left arrow** button.
+To make it rotate specifically in a clockwise direction, press the **right arrow** button.
+You can also stop the cube from orbiting by pressing the '**S**' key, and stop it from rotating by pressing the '**D**' key.
+To quit the program, press the **escape button**.